GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 - least privilege principle
 - rely on service account impersonation

-The code in this example doesn't address Organization-level configurations (Organization policy, VPC-SC, centralized logs).
+The code in this blueprint doesn't address Organization-level configurations (Organization policy, VPC-SC, centralized logs).
 We expect those elements to be managed by automation stages external to this script like those in [FAST](../../../fast).

 ### Project structure